 - Monitor, evaluate job performance and recommend personnel actions, including promotions and terminations.

 - Required to participate in FCA on–call after-hours/intake coverage rotation.

 - Performs other duties as delegated

-- Ability to serve families in crisis, conduct detailed factual interviews, and provide complete and accurate, timely written reports.
+- Experience: Two years of post Masters supervisory experience in child welfare and family services required.
+Ability to serve families in crisis, conduct detailed factual interviews, and provide complete and accurate, timely written reports.

 - Ability to engage in duties requiring longer than a regular 7 hour work day.

 - Judgment: Enjoy taking initiative, use sound judgment, excellent interdisciplinary collaborative skills, strong sensitivity to cultural differences present among staff and clients within our organization.

 - Assessing and Monitoring Child Safety and risk